Pr0x1mas/not-si-units/_units/Coleslaw.md

 ratio: 1.0
 ---

-Coleslaw, not to be confused with Cole's law which will probably be invented by the person a Cole was named after at some point.
+Coleslaw, not to be confused with Cole's law which will probably be invented by Mr Cole at some point.

 I had never heard of a steradian before I started making this, and I hope I never encounter them.